 Type II HIT is an immune, antibody-mediated reaction.
 Because it takes time for the antibodies to form, this reaction usually occurs after 5 to 14 days of receiving heparin.
-However, if a patient has been exposed to heparin within the last 100 days, antibodies may remain in the system, causing this reaction to manifest as soon as day one of heparin therapy.
+However, if a patient has been exposed to heparin within the last 100 days, antibodies may remain in the system, causing this reaction to manifest as soon as day one of re-exposure to heparin.
 This is a very serious reaction that causes a hypercoagulable state and can lead to life-threatening complications.
 The rest of this review will focus on type II HIT and its management.

-A HIT can occur in up to 5% of patients exposed to heparin products.
-HIT causes an extremely hypercoagulable state, where up to 50% of patients develop thromboembolic complications, associated with a mortality rate up to 30%.
+HIT can occur in up to 5% of patients exposed to heparin products.
+HIT causes an extremely hypercoagulable state, where up to 50% of patients develop thromboembolic complications, associated with a mortality rate of up to 30%.

-There are several medication-related as well as patient-related factors that can increase the risk of a HIT.
+There are several medication-related as well as patient-related factors that can increase the risk of HIT.
 Because of the difference in structure and function, HIT is more likely to occur with unfractionated heparin (UFH) than with low molecular weight heparin (LMWH).
-Fondaparinux is a heparin-like drug that does not cause HIT.
+Fondaparinux is a heparin-like drug that does not cause HIT nor does it react with heparin-induced antibodies.
 UFH is a heterogeneous product that consists of long saccharide chains of varying lengths and molecular weights; the average UFH molecule is 45 saccharide units long.
 LMWH is also a heterogeneous product; however, LMWH is, on average, 15 saccharide units long.
 Fondaparinux is a synthetic pentasaccharide, consisting of only the 5 sugars.
 The shorter the saccharide chain and the smaller the molecular weight, the less likely the drug is to bind to plasma proteins and cells.
 Therefore, there is a reduced risk of a HIT with LMWH compared to UFH, whereas fondaparinux does not cause HIT, and can be safely utilized in patients with a history of HIT and potentially in the treatment of acute HIT.

 Although no amount of heparin is too small to cause this reaction, HIT is more likely to occur in patients exposed to higher doses of the drug; and the longer the duration of therapy, the higher the risk.
 Furthermore, females and elderly patients appear to be at an increased risk.
 The incidence of HIT is also higher among surgical patients, and this may be due to increased platelet activation and PF4 activity due to mechanical intervention and injury.

 Under normal physiological conditions, PF4 is stored in alpha-granules of the platelets and is released upon platelet activation.
-PF4 is positively charged and can, therefore, bind to the negatively charged heparan (a heparin-like substance normally present on the endothelial cell surface); PF4 can also bind to exogenous heparin with much higher affinity than heparin.
+PF4 is positively charged and can, therefore, bind to the negatively charged heparan (a heparin-like substance normally present on the endothelial cell surface); PF4 can also bind to exogenous heparin with much higher affinity than heparan.

 PF4 binding to heparin may trigger the formation of IgG, IgA, or IgM antibodies specific to the heparin-PF4 complex.
-A HIT can only occur if IgG, while attached to the heparin-PF4 complex, binds to the FC receptor on the platelet surface and leads to platelet activation.
+HIT can only occur if IgG, while attached to the heparin-PF4 complex, binds to the FC receptor on the platelet surface and leads to platelet activation.
 Activated platelets then release pro-thrombotic substances (such as thrombin) and PF4.
 As IgG activates more platelets, more PF4 is released forming more complexes with heparin, thus activating more platelets.
 This creates a severely hypercoagulable state and a continuous cycle that can only be broken when heparin is discontinued, and appropriate treatment is initiated.